stefangabos/Zebra_Dialog/README.md

 ## Features

- - great looking dialog boxes, out of the box, with 2 themes included
+ - great looking dialog boxes, out of the box, with 3 beautiful themes included
  - 5 types of dialog boxes available: *confirmation*, *information*, *warning*, *error* and *question*
  - content can also be added through AJAX calls, iFrames or from inline elements (together with attached events)
  - easily customisable appearance by editing the CSS file